Braasileiro/HiAlgoSWITCH_Launcher/README.md

 * You can also create symbolic links (hard links) of 'HiAlgoSWITCH_Launcher.exe' file to the desired folder, so you can avoid duplication of files, although the program is very small (32,768 bytes).

-* If you have made the wrong configuration, the value of the seven 'FirstRun' to 'Enabled' the 'HiAlgoSWITCH_Launcher.ini' file and open the program to create a new configuration file or simply delete the file.
+* If you have made the wrong configuration, the value of the seven 'FirstRun' to 'Enabled' in the 'HiAlgoSWITCH_Launcher.ini' file and open the program to create a new configuration file or simply delete the file.
 A better error checking out soon.